Filtering in tractography using autoencoders (FINTA): Results

 \subsection{``Fiber Cup'' synthetic data}

 Figure \ref{fig:latent_space_distance_distr} (a) and (c) show the nearest neighbor latent space distance distribution histograms and within-class mean and variance for the ``Fiber Cup'' dataset.
-The figure illustrates the filtering principle of FINTA based on the boundary between the inliers and outliers: the ``plausible'' streamline within-class nearest neighbor distance is low (close to $0$ for the ``Fiber Cup'') and shows a reduced variance.
-As a contrast, the ``implausible'' streamlines show a much higher mean distance to their nearest neighbor streamline, as well as a higher variance.
-Note that the distance measure is computed considering the ``plausible'' streamlines from the train set as the reference.
+The figure illustrates the filtering principle of FINTA based on the boundary between the inliers and outliers: the plausible streamline within-class nearest neighbor distance is low (close to $0$ for the ``Fiber Cup'') and shows a reduced variance.
+As a contrast, the implausible streamlines show a much higher mean distance to their nearest neighbor streamline, as well as a higher variance.
+Note that the distance measure is computed considering the plausible streamlines from the train set as the reference.

-As quantitatively shown in table \ref{tab:dataset_classification_performance}, the filtering distance threshold obtained by means of the autoencoder-based strategy allows to filter out the undesired ``implausible'' streamlines with a high degree of success.
+As quantitatively shown in table \ref{tab:dataset_classification_performance}, the filtering distance threshold obtained by means of the autoencoder-based strategy allows to filter out the undesired implausible streamlines with a high degree of success.

 The predicted positive streamlines for the ``Fiber Cup'' are shown in figure \ref{fig:fibercup_predicted_positives}.
-These are the streamlines considered as ``plausible''s by FINTA from the test set, and hence include both the true positives and the false positives.
-Qualitatively, looking at the tractogram bundle color code information, and in agreement with the quantitative results, the ``implausible''s seem to have been substantially filtered out, implying a decreased influence of the false positives.
+These are the streamlines considered as plausibles by FINTA from the test set, and hence include both the true positives and the false positives.
+Qualitatively, looking at the tractogram bundle color code information, and in agreement with the quantitative results, the implausibles seem to have been substantially filtered out, implying a decreased influence of the false positives.